moiexpositoalonsolab/grenepipe/README.md

 ![grenepipe logo](/doc/logo/grenepipe.png?raw=true)

-Snakemake workflow for variant calling from raw sample sequences, with lots of bells and whistles.
+Snakemake workflow for variant calling from raw sample sequences, with lots of bells and whistles - for sampled individuals, and for pool sequencing.

 **Advantages**: